-WET PLATE COLLODIAN -
+WET PLATE COLLODION

 AMBROTYPES, TINTYPES & LARGE FORMAT CAMERAS